Clifton and Lowther railway station: Private station

-When Clifton first opened Henry Lowther, 3rd Earl of Lonsdale, who lived in the nearby Lowther Castle, was permitted to stop any train on demand.
-When the new Clifton Station (see Clifton Moor) opened in 1863 the railway company built him his own private waiting room.
+When Clifton first opened, Henry Lowther, the 3rd Earl of Lonsdale, who lived in the nearby Lowther Castle, was permitted to stop any train on demand.
+When the new Clifton Station (see Clifton Moor) opened in 1863, the railway company built him a private waiting room.
 This private agreement was subsequently passed on to future Earls of Lonsdale.

 A 1903 article in Railway Magazine noted:

 We cannot regard Lowther Railway Station, on the London and North-Western line, as absolutely a private station, but the Earl of Lonsdale, who is the great territorial feudal lord of the district of Cumberland that stretches about Penrith and Askham, has a private agreement with the railway authorities in virtue of which, for certain concessions made with regard to building the station, the land it stands on, etc., he, his family, and guests have the right to have any train stopped at any required times at Lowther Station, whether such trains are expresses or not, and whether they may be timed to stop near or far from Lowther Station.

 It will easily be seen, therefore, that, such a "right" is tantamount in many ways to owning a private railway station, with the additional advantage that somebody else keeps up the maintenance of the place!
 Yet "Clifton and Lowther Station" is open to the public, and so is not absolutely a "private" station.

 The Earl and his family often exercise their right, and the German Emperor, when visiting his friend Lord Lonsdale, has more than once also availed himself of the privilege of detraining at Lowther.
 It is a station right nobly appointed, and right royally situated, for it lies in the very midst of some of the finest scenery in England.
 Lord Lonsdale, moreover, is a landlord and nobleman of the old type, who does everything pertaining to his station and duties as a "grand seigneur" in a way above all criticism and cavil.
 You may be sure that Lowther Station, therefore, is all such a railway station should be.